milwad-dev/laravel-validate/docs/1.x/valid-car-number.md

 ## ValidCarNumber

-If you may to validation car number, you can use `ValidCarNumber` rule:
+If you want to validate car number, you can use `ValidCarNumber` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidCarNumber;